Vincent of Saragossa

-Vincent of Saragossa (also known as Vincent Martyr, Vincent of Huesca or Vincent the Deacon), the Protomartyr of Spain, was a deacon of the Church of Saragossa.
-He is the patron saint of Lisbon, Algarve, and Valencia.
+Vincent of Saragossa (also known as Vincent Martyr, Vincent of Huesca or Vincent the Deacon) was a deacon of the Church of Zaragoza (older: Saragossa).
+He is considered as a Protomartyr of Spain and the patron saint of Lisbon, Algarve, and Valencia.
 His feast day is 22 January in the Catholic Church, Anglican Communion, and the Eastern Orthodox Church, with an additional commemoration on 11 November in the Eastern Orthodox Church.
-He was born at Huesca and martyred under the Emperor Diocletian around the year 304.
+Vincent was born at Huesca and martyred under the Emperor Diocletian around the year 304.

 Biography

 The earliest account of Vincent's martyrdom is in a carmen (lyric poem) written by the poet Prudentius, who wrote a series of lyric poems, Peristephanon ("Crowns of Martyrdom"), on Hispanic and Roman martyrs.

-He was born at Huesca, near Saragossa, in Spain sometime during the latter part of the 3rd century.
+He was born at Huesca, near Zaragoza, in Spain sometime during the latter part of the 3rd century.
 It is believed his father was Eutricius (Euthicius), and his mother was Enola, a native of Osca (Huesca).

-Vincent spent most of his life in the city of Saragossa, where he was educated and ordained to the diaconate by Bishop Valerius of Saragossa, who commissioned Vincent to preach throughout the diocese.
+Vincent spent most of his life in the city of Zaragoza, where he was educated and ordained to the diaconate by Bishop Valerius of Saragossa, who commissioned Vincent to preach throughout the diocese.
 Because Valerius suffered from a speech impediment, Vincent acted as his spokesman.